Calvin Andrew

 Calvin Hyden Andrew (born 19 December 1986) is an English former professional footballer who played as a striker.

-Andrew began his career at Luton Town, making his debut in the 2004–05 League One title winning season.
-He was loaned out to Grimsby Town and Bristol City, before becoming a first team regular for Luton in the 2007–08 relegation season.
-He moved on to Championship club Crystal Palace, where he was dogged by injuries.
-He spent four years at Selhurst Park, and spent time on loan at Brighton & Hove Albion, Millwall, Swindon Town, and Leyton Orient.
-He signed with Port Vale in November 2012, and helped the club to secure promotion out of League Two in 2012–13.
+Andrew began his career at Luton Town, debuting in the 2004–05 League One title-winning season.
+He was loaned out to Grimsby Town and Bristol City before becoming a first-team regular for Luton in the 2007–08 relegation season.
+He moved on to Championship club Crystal Palace, where injuries dogged him.
+He spent four years at Selhurst Park and spent time on loan at Brighton & Hove Albion, Millwall, Swindon Town, and Leyton Orient.
+He signed with Port Vale in November 2012 and helped the club to secure promotion out of League Two in 2012–13.
 He joined Mansfield Town for a brief stay in August 2013.
-He signed with York City for a brief spell in March 2014, before joining Rochdale four months later.
+He signed with York City for a brief spell in March 2014 before joining Rochdale four months later.
 He stayed at Rochdale for six seasons, making 231 league and cup appearances.
-He joined Barrow briefly in March 2021.
+He briefly joined Barrow in March 2021.